nagsen1/superhero/README.md

     ]
 }

 ### Delete superhero
 - Description: Delete a id specified superhero.
 - Request Body:
-  -  Path Variable Integer "id"
+  -  Path Variable Integer "id".

+## Request Body
+This request does not require a request body.

+## Response Body
+This does not have any response body.

 ## Database